FlavioBrusamolin/ray-tracing-renderer/README.md

 # ray-tracing-renderer
-A ray-tracing renderer for computer graphics discipline
+A ray-tracing renderer for computer graphics discipline.